cypress-io/cypress-documentation/source/guides/testing-strategies/okta-authentication.md

 # Adapting an Okta App for Testing

 {% note info Note %}
 The previous sections focused on the recommended Okta authentication practice within Cypress tests.
-To use this practice, it is assumed you are testing an app with a front end and back end appropriately built or adapted to use Okta.
+To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.

 The following sections provides guidance on building or adapting an app to use Okta authentication.
 {% endnote %}